prochazkaml/game-and-watch-bootloader/README.md

 ./makeloader.sh
 ```

 The first command generates the .elf file.
-The second command splits the .elf file into two parts (ITCM and DTCM) and attaches a small assembly program to them, which automatically re-assembles the executable and jumps to it.
-This eliminates the need for the host to be capable of decoding an .elf file, and also opens the possibility for executable compression, which I might try in the near future.
+The second command splits the .elf file into two parts (ITCM and DTCM) and attaches a small assembly program to them, which automatically re-assembles the executable on startup and jumps to it.
+This eliminates the need for the GWLoader to be capable of decoding an .elf file, and also opens the possibility for executable compression, which I might try in the near future.

 ## Communication protocol